What does Peter mean?

 Peter reached its apex rank of #37 in the U.S. in the 1880s, and is at #206 currently.
 (Top 2000 Names, 2015)

 Which version is better?with its variant forms and related boy names.
 Below is a graphed study of the popularity of Peter and associated names.
-Pedro (#354 in 2014), Pierce (#470), Pierre, Pietro, Pete, Per and Pernell are the popular variation forms of Peter (#204 in 2014).
-Adoption of these relations of Peter was common in the 1900s (usage of 0.42%) and is somewhat lower today (usage 0.25%, ▼42%), with versions like Pete falling out of fashion.
+Pedro (#354 in 2014), Pierce (#470), Pierre (#1005), Pietro, Pernell, Ferris, Per, Cephas and Pete are the popular variation forms of Peter (#204 in 2014).
+Adoption of these relations of Peter was common in the 1950s (usage of 0.6%) and is now significantly less (usage 0.2%, ▼67%), with versions like Pete falling out of fashion.
 Peter has historically been popular among parents, although Pierce appears to be getting popular too.